Pan Am Flight 103: Wreckage of the aircraft

 The Air Accidents Investigation Branch reassembled a large part of the fuselage to aid with the investigation; this has been retained as evidence and stored in a hangar at Farnborough Airport since the bombing.

 In 2008, the remaining wreckage of the aircraft was being stored at a scrapyard near Tattershall, Lincolnshire, pending the conclusion of the American victims' civil case and further legal proceedings.
 The remains include the nose section of the Boeing 747, which was cut into several pieces to assist in removal from Tundergarth Hill.

 It was announced in April 2013 that part of the wreckage was transferred to a secure location in Dumfries, Scotland, and that it remains evidence in the ongoing criminal investigation.

 A section of the aircraft's wreckage, including parts of the fuselage, was announced as being transported to the US in December 2024, as evidence in a new trial against Abu Agila Masud.
-The trial was set to begin in May 2025, but was delayed to April 2026 due to the case's complex nature.
+The trial was set to begin in May 2025, but was postponed to April 2026 due to the case's complexity of international evidence and the defendant's ongoing health issues.

 In popular culture

-The Emmerdale plane crash, a storyline in Emmerdale in 1993, received complaints due to its similarity to the event.
+The Emmerdale plane crash, a storyline in a television show called Emmerdale in 1993, received complaints due to its similarity to the event.

-The events of Flight 103 were featured in "Lockerbie Disaster", a Season 7 (2009) episode of the Canadian television series Mayday (called Air Emergency and Air Disasters in the US and Air Crash Investigation in the UK and elsewhere around the world).
-It is also featured in a documentary film The Maltese Double Cross – Lockerbie.
+The events of Flight 103 were the subject of "Lockerbie Disaster", a 2009 season 7 episode of the Canadian television series Mayday (called Air Emergency and Air Disasters in the US and Air Crash Investigation in the UK and elsewhere around the world).
+It is also featured in a documentary film titled The Maltese Double Cross – Lockerbie.

-A four-part documentary television series 'Lockerbie' was produced by Mindhouse Productions in association with Sky Studios1 and directed by John Dower.
+A four-part documentary television series Lockerbie was produced by Mindhouse Productions in association with Sky Studios1 and directed by John Dower.

 The book The Boy Who Fell Out of the Sky by Ken Dornstein was published about his brother who died in the crash.

-The 2025 British drama miniseries Lockerbie: A Search for Truth based on the 2021 book The Lockerbie Bombing: A Father's Search for Justice by Jim Swire and Peter Biddulph follows the aftermath of the events onboard flight 103.

-The bombing is also the subject of the 2025 BBC series The Bombing of Pan Am 103.
+The 2025 British drama Lockerbie: A Search for Truth, based on the 2021 book The Lockerbie Bombing: A Father's Search for Justice by Jim Swire and Peter Biddulph, follows the aftermath of the events onboard Flight 103.
+Later that same year, the BBC miniseries The Bombing of Pan Am 103 was also released, covering the Scottish and FBI investigation of the disaster.
+It was distributed by Netflix internationally.

-British author Philip Nicholson, using the pen name A. J. Quinnell, wrote The Perfect Kill, a 1992 novel, a work of fiction, in which the main character seeks to avenge the deaths of his wife and daughter on PA103.
+British author Philip Nicholson, using the pen name A. J. Quinnell, wrote The Perfect Kill, a 1992 novel in which the main character seeks to avenge the deaths of his wife and daughter on PA103.
 This novel is a sequel to Man on Fire, a 1980 novel by the same author.

-Stardust Crusaders, Jojo's Bizarre Adventure's third arc, mentions a recent plane crash in Britain that killed approximately 300 people being the result of a stand user.
-Due to the arc taking place in 1989, it is implied this event was the downing of Pan Am flight 103.
+Stardust Crusaders, the third arc of JoJo's Bizarre Adventure, mentions a recent plane crash in Britain that killed approximately 300 people being the result of a stand user.
+Due to the arc taking place in 1989, it is implied this event was the downing of Pan Am Flight 103.